Best cash ISA rates UK 2024

 What is a cash ISA?

-A cash ISA is a savings account where you don’t pay tax on the interest you earn.
+ISA stands for individual savings account.
+While there are several different types of ISA, the cash version is a savings account where you don’t pay tax on the interest you earn.
 It’s that simple!
 Everything you can do with a normal savings account you can do with a cash ISA.
 The tax-free bit is the only real difference.

-In normal savings accounts, you’d get taxed on whatever you earned in interest.
-A cash ISA lets you keep 100% of the interest, which is why it has been a popular option among UK consumers for years.
+With normal savings accounts, you get taxed on interest you earn beyond your annual tax-free allowance.
+A cash ISA lets you keep 100% of the interest, which is why it’s been popular.

 Who can open an ISA?

-Any person over 16 in the UK can put £20,000 into a cash ISA each tax year.
-Once your money is in a cash ISA, it stays tax-free year in year out.
+Any person over 18 in the UK can open and put £20,000 into a cash ISA each tax year.
+Once your money is in a cash ISA, it remains tax-free every year.
+If you were born between 6 April 2006 and 5 April 2008, you can open one cash ISA before you turn 18.

 What’s the “best” ISA?

-• If you want access to your money then the best for you is an easy access cash ISA.
+• If you want to be able to withdraw your money quickly, you should opt for an easy access cash ISA.

-• If you’re happy to lock your money away for a fixed term then, you guessed it, a fixed rate cash ISA might be more up your street.
+• If you’re happy to lock your money away for a year or more in return for a better rate, then a fixed rate cash ISA might be more up your street.

-• If you’re happy to put money aside for a long time, and are willing to take the risks that come with investing – you should check out stocks and shares ISAs.
+• If you’re happy to put money aside for a long time and are willing to take the risks that come with investing, then check out stocks and shares ISAs.

 Is my money safe in a cash ISA?

-Most cash ISAs are completely protected by the Financial Services Compensation Scheme (FSCS), which means all deposits up to £85,000 per provider are guaranteed by the government.
+Most cash ISAs are protected by the Financial Services Compensation Scheme (FSCS), which means all deposits up to £85,000 per provider are guaranteed by the government if the provider were to go bust.

 Personal savings allowance

-In April 2016, the ISA was made a bit redundant.
-Under new government rules, basic-rate taxpayers don’t have to pay any tax on the first £1,000 of interest earned in banks.
-This is known as the ‘personal savings allowance‘ (PSA), and it has encroached on what used to be the territory of the cash ISA.
+Thanks to a rule change in April 2016, every year basic-rate taxpayers don’t have to pay any tax on the first £1,000 of interest earned in banks or building societies.
+This is known as the personal savings allowance (PSA), and it has encroached on what used to be the territory of the cash ISA.

 How are inflation and interest rates linked?

-Generally speaking, when interest rates are low people tend to save less and to spend and borrow more.
+Generally speaking, when interest rates are lower than inflation, people tend to save less and borrow and spend more.
 Let’s clarify this with an example:

-At the time of writing, inflation in the UK is at 9.1%.
-Put simply, this means a basket of shopping costing £100 this year will cost £109.50 in a year’s time.
+Let’s say inflation is running at 5%.
+This means a basket of shopping that costs £100 now will cost £105 in a year’s time.

 Are ISAs worth it?

-Even though there are better rates available in different savings accounts and current accounts, ISAs still have their benefits.
+Even though you can typically find better rates in different savings accounts and current accounts, ISAs still have their benefits.

 • ISAs give protection against future interest rate changes.
 If interest rates rise, people will have to pay more tax (in other savings accounts that aren’t tax-free).
 An ISA offers protection against this.